tatomyr/purity/README.md

 # Reactive Store (Quantum)

-Implementation of reactive global store for pure JavaScript applications.
+Implementation of a reactive global store for pure JavaScript applications.

-The concept is that every reactive data should be contained in one store which is accessible through methods `connect` (for getting data) and `dispatch` (for dispatching an syncronous or asyncronous action).
+The concept is that every reactive data should be contained in one store which is accessible through methods `connect` (for getting data) and `dispatch` (for dispatching a synchronous or asynchronous action).

 # Usage

-To include **quantum** in your project import it's features through CDN:
+To include **quantum** in your project import its features through CDN:

 ```javascript
 import { createStore } from 'https://tatomyr.github.io/quantum/quantum.js'
 import { html } from 'https://tatomyr.github.io/quantum/html.js'
 ```

-or download these files into your project's folder and import from inthere.
+or download these files into your project's folder and import from in there.

-In your application you can declare components as bare functions.
+In your application, you can declare components as bare functions.
 E. g.

 ```javascript
 const Component = props => `<div>${props.text}</div>`